6 Mai 2026

 For users, these developments create new possibilities for cost control, predictability and portfolio management.
 For the actors, they raise questions about who should design and own each part of the process and in particular whether the full potential of these possibilities can realistically be unlocked through collaboration between counsel or whether norms and structures will need to be imposed through procedural orders and institutional rules.

-This panel brings together representatives of the ICC and collaborative digital platform providers, alongside counsel, to explore how these developments are reshaping case management, evidential workflows and the preparation of submissions, and what this means for party autonomy, case strategy and effective advocacy in an increasingly process-driven and AI-assisted world.
+This panel will explore how these developments are reshaping case management, evidential workflows and the preparation of submissions, and what this means for party autonomy, case strategy and effective advocacy in an increasingly process-driven and AI-assisted world.

 17:10 – 17:15 | Closing Remarks